 Sarah Cook is a graphic recorder and illustrator.
 She is a Professional Member of Graphic Recorders Australia the peak body for the graphic recording industry in Australia.

 Sarah's has always been an artist.
 Her earliest memories are of picking up chalk and mixing colours on the ground.
 So it is no surprise that she has had a long-lasting career as a chalk artist, performance artist and illustrator.

 Sarah is based in Mparntwe/Alice Springs on Arrernte country in Central Australia where she has been a community arts practitioner for over 25 years.
 She is well known for her leading-edge social circus program with her company Circosis and for her vibrant chalk art and illustrations.
 She has a passion for social justice and has applied her artistic vision and creative talent to work alongside communities in remote areas of India, Madagascar, Costa Rica and Indigenous communities in Central Australia and Arnhem land.

-Following this, Sarah has been well sought after in community development projects for her contextual understanding and her visual communication skills.
+Following this, Sarah has been well sought after in community development projects such as the Girls Can Boys Can project, for her contextual understanding and her visual communication skills.

 Currently, she works as a graphic recorder, digital artist and children's book illustrator.